13 Jan What a nutritional therapist eats to boost immunity

-Vee O’Brien NT.Dip MFNTP is a Nutritional Therapist and Wellbeing Coach who works with people looking to make positive changes to their health and wellbeing.
+Vee O’Brien NT.Dip MFNTP is a Nutritional Therapist and Wellbeing Coach who works with people looking to make positive changes to their health and wellbeing to boost immunity and avoid illnesses.
 Her passion is to show others how easy and effective it can be to incorporate healthy eating, natural medicines and supplements into their lives, to create significant improvements to their health.

-At this time of a new year, when it’s cold, damp and grey, it is very common to catch colds, coughs and the dreaded flu, because there are so many more bugs in the environment.
-Whilst we can’t avoid coming into contact with numerous strains of germs, there are lots of things we can eat to support our immune systems, so that if we do catch something, we don’t suffer so much and for so long.
+At this time of a new year, when it’s cold, damp and grey, it is very important to take steps to avoid colds, coughs and the dreaded flu, because there are so many more bugs in the environment.
+Whilst we can’t avoid coming into contact with numerous strains of germs, there are lots of things we can eat to support our immune systems so that if we do catch something, we don’t suffer so much and for so long.

 I think it’s first important to understand what the immune system actually is, before we look at ways to support it.
 It’s a complex and very intelligent system of the body which is responsible for protecting us from both internal and external threats that we are exposed to each day.
 The immune system is formed of a system of cells, tissues and organs, many of which make up parts of other systems too.

 Our skin, nose and mouth, for example, are part of the immune system, and are designed to stop invaders from entering our body.
 Another line of defence is the stomach and its acid, which kills off many pathogens that enter through the mouth.
 Within the bloodstream, there is then the complex system of white blood cells which kick into action when something does manage to get through, tracking it down and attempting to destroy it.